BrinthanK/particle_size_analysis/README.md

-# particle size and shape analysis
+# Particle shape and size analysis

-ER4093 Plant performance Assignment
+This python code will enable reading the DICOM files and preparing for the particle size and shape analysis.
+This code can be employed in any scientific imagery with or without noise.
+Users should be aware that the preprocessing techniques could affect the results depending on the type of image of interest.

-The DICOM images are from the works of Dr. W. Ashane M. Fernando's PhD works, I kindly acknowledge him for providing the permission to use them.
+## Acknowledgements

-Google scholar profile of Dr. W. Ashane M. Fernando : https://scholar.google.com/citations?user=c5wIFtYAAAAJ&hl=en&oi=ao
+ - [Dr W. Ashane M. Fernando](https://scholar.google.com/citations?user=c5wIFtYAAAAJ&hl=en&oi=ao) for providing the DICOM file for the application